sitendug/RSA/content/collection/_index.md

 ---
-author: Alison Hill
+author: RSA
 cascade:
   layout: single-series
   sidebar:
-    author: Alison Hill
+    author: RSA
-    description: "Sometimes you want a souped-up series- a bundle of related pages
-      \nmeant to be read in sequence.
-This section is like a blog series, \nminus the blog.\n"
+    description: "This is space to find out about workshops and activities hosted by the RSA"
     show_author_byline: true
     show_post_date: true
     show_sidebar_adunit: true